Car Insurance for 18-Year-Olds

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about insurance.
 Our goal is to be an objective, third-party resource for everything insurance related.
 We update our site regularly, and all content is reviewed by insurance experts.

 Young people are classified as some of the riskiest drivers on the roads, and insurance companies treat them accordingly.
-The plain truth about car insurance for an 18 year old is that the coverage will cost you a lot more than it would an experienced driver when all other aspects are the same.
+The plain truth about car insurance for 18-year-olds is that the coverage will cost you a lot more than it would an experienced driver when all other aspects are the same.
 That does not mean you are locked into paying high rates, though, because there are also options and discounts available that bring the premiums down to something more affordable.

 If you still live at home or attend college full time, the best rates come from simply being added to your parent’s policy.
 According to federal law, children can remain on the car insurance of their parents until the age of 26 as long as they meet the other qualifications.
 By doing so, you could have the cost of your insurance mitigated by the longer driving history of one or both parents.